Explore all CLC has to offer and see if a course is scheduled for a particular term.

 NOTE: For students required to complete MTH 115 or MTH 117, basic algebra readiness is better demonstrated by taking MTH 114.
 A specific calculator is required for this course.
 Contact EMPS division office for details.

-Prerequisite: Score of 34 or higher on the arithmetic portion of the math placement test.
-A student who scores below 34 on the arithmetic portion of the math placement test should meet with a counselor to discuss options.
+Prerequisite: Score of 6 or higher on the math placement test.
+A student who scores below 6 on the math placement test should meet with a counselor to discuss options.

 Typically Offered: Offered fall and spring only.

 This course covers college mathematics for students majoring in technology.
 It includes algebra, geometry and trigonometry.

 NOTE: A specific graphing calculator is required for this course.
 Contact the EMPS division office for details.

 Prerequisite: MTH 114 or MTH 102 or MTH 105 (C or better) or appropriate score on the CLC Math Placement Test, Math ACT, or Math SAT.

 This is the first college-level math course in a two course sequence which is intended for students planning to major in elementary education.
 This course is not intended to offer teaching methods to future educators.
 Topics include problem solving, sets, logic, functions, numeration systems, real number system, number theory, probability and statistics.
 To fulfill the general education core curriculum math requirement the second course in the sequence, Math 221 (Mathematics for Elementary Teaching II), must also be completed.
 NOTE: A specific graphing calculator is required for this course.
 Contact the EMPS Division office for details.

 Prerequisite: Geometry Proficiency AND MTH 108 (C or better), or appropriate score on CLC Math Placement Test, or Math ACT, or Math SAT.